tfzhang006/paper-reading/StructureNet: Hierarchical Graph Networks for 3D Shape Generation.md

 		- To transform a parent feature vector back into the child graph where each child part is represented by a feature vector and its label.
 		- The decoder is designed to output a fixed maximum number(10) of child parts and all edges between them, together with a binary probability that predict part or node exists in the child graph.
 		- Predicting initial feature vectors from parent feature vector and existence.
 Discarding no existing parts.
-		- Recovering the edges between a pair of parts based on their pair of feature vectors a.
+		- Recovering the edges between a pair of parts based on their pair of feature vectors based on predicted probability.
 Discarding no existing edges.
-		- Performing
+		- Performing two iterations of message passing.
+		- Decoding the semantic labels and a leaf part probability.
 ## Evaluation

 ## Conclusion